marvuchko/u4j/README.md

 2. **Usage**: Shows examples of generating ULIDs using the `U4J` class, including from a timestamp, or string.
 3. **API Reference**: Documents the public methods available in `U4J` and `ULID` classes.
-4. **Unit Tests**: Briefly mentions the existence of unit tests and includes a sample test case.
-5. **Contributing**: Encourages contributions and provides contact info for support.
+4. **Contributing**: Encourages contributions and provides contact info for support.